 Dr. Romano, Professor of General Medicine and Pediatrics, is a physician-epidemiologist and health services researcher in the Divisions of General Medicine and General Pediatrics, the Center for Healthcare Policy and Research, and the Graduate Groups in Epidemiology, Clinical Research, and Nursing Science and Healthcare Leadership at the University of California, Davis.
 Dr. Romano's research and teaching interests focus on developing, testing, and validating health care quality measures, using outcomes data to improve the quality and effectiveness of health care, and studying the role of physicians and nurses in optimizing quality and safety across the health care industry.
-His research has been almost continuously supported by the Agency for Healthcare Research and Quality (AHRQ) since 1994, with additional support from the Centers for Disease Control & Prevention (CDC), the Centers for Medicare & Medicaid Services (CMS), and several California state agencies, and he has published nearly 200 peer-reviewed papers on a variety of topics related to health care safety and quality.
+His research has been almost continuously supported by the Agency for Healthcare Research and Quality (AHRQ) since 1994, with additional support from the Centers for Disease Control & Prevention (CDC), the Centers for Medicare & Medicaid Services (CMS), and several California state agencies, and he has published over 220 peer-reviewed papers on a variety of topics related to health care safety and quality.
 Dr. Romano is an international leader in evaluating and comparing the quality and outcomes of inpatient care, particularly in developing, testing, refining, validating, and adapting measures that can be used to provide a rigorous evidence base for various research and policy purposes.
-He currently serves as co-editor in chief of Health Services Research and as a member of the National Quality Forum’s Scientific Methods Panel.

 Dr. Romano is a graduate of Princeton University, Georgetown University School of Medicine, and the University of California, Berkeley School of Public Health.
 He completed training in internal medicine and pediatrics at University Hospitals of Cleveland, followed by fellowship training in health services research at University of California, San Francisco.